abertschi/create-url-shortcut/README.md

 // };
 ```

-For Windows and Mac OS X, data for a file with the extension *.url* is generated.
+For Windows and Mac OS X, data for a file with the extension *url* is generated.

 - http://fileinfo.com/extension/url